DataScienceUIBK/HintQA/README.md

 <img src="images/comming_soon.png" width="256">

 ## ⚗️ Experiments
-The paper conducts extensive experiments on these datasets using zero and few-shot strategies across various numbers of hints and reranking methods to show various scenarios and the performance of the HintQA approach.
-To read more detail about the experiments, baselines, and scenarios, please refer to the paper.
-We include the results of our experiments in the `Experiments`.
+The paper presents extensive experiments on these datasets, employing zero-shot and few-shot strategies with varying numbers of hints and reranking methods to explore different scenarios and evaluate the performance of the HintQA approach.
+For more details on the experiments, baselines, and scenarios, please refer to the paper.
+The results of our experiments are provided in the `Experiments` directory.

 ## 🪪License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.